 Understanding Trigger Points

 Before delving into the details of dry needling, it is essential to understand the concept of trigger points.
 Trigger points are tight knots or bands of muscle fibers that can develop in the body due to various factors such as injury, stress, or overuse.
 These trigger points are often the source of pain and discomfort, restricting movement and affecting overall well-being.
-By identifying and targeting these trigger points, a Denver chiropractor who practice dry needling can help release muscle tension and alleviate pain.
+By identifying and targeting these trigger points, a Denver chiropractor who practices dry needling can help release muscle tension and alleviate pain.
 Massage and trigger point injections can also be used to relieve the pain of trigger points.

 How Does It Work?

 Dry needling works by inserting thin needles directly into the trigger points in the muscles.
 Unlike acupuncture, which targets specific energy meridians, dry needling focuses on the muscular system.
-Denver dry needling chiropractors will sometimes insert needles deeper into the muscle tissue than when performing acupuncture.
+Denver dry-needling chiropractors sometimes insert needles deeper into the muscle tissue than when performing acupuncture.
 Dry needling aims to stimulate the trigger points, which can help release tension, improve blood flow, and promote the body’s natural healing response.

 Here’s how dry needling may relieve pain from trigger points: